hortonworks/cloudbreak/authorization-common/README.md

    - add new entry to the map
    - key should be the same value used for the desired right as in UMS code
    - value should be the right (defined in UMS) used in the legacy authorization (where everything were checked on account level with read or write rights)
 6. Annotate your API method in Controller class with desired annotation, detailed explanation below.
+Putting more annotations on the method is allowed.
 7. If necessary, implement logics needed to find out resource CRNs, detailed explanation below.

 ### How can I add resource based authorization for my new API endpoint?